mkora/sourcerer-taskrunner/README.md

 A boilerplate for a Node.js CLI applications

-Souts at you if you want to
+Shouts at you if you want to

 ## Notes